School of Design

 DES 370 Introduction to The School of Design (Unit: 1)

-Prerequisites: Restricted to upper-division Design majors and minors or permission of the instructor.
-Concurrent enrollment in DES 356* is required for Design majors and recommended for minors and non-majors.
+Prerequisites: Restricted to Design majors and minors with sophomore standing or above; or permission of the instructor.

 DES 405 How to Develop, Patent, and Market an Idea (Units: 3)